 Perhaps with dread you realize: Everyone is on there except for me.

-What to do when someone unfriends you
+What to do when someone unfriends you on Facebook

 Each situation is different but you want to be sure you don’t embarrass yourself.
-No sense feeling worse than you do now.
+There is no sense in feeling worse than you do now.

-It’s bothersome.
+Yes, it’s bothersome.
 You still are making up excuses.
 Maybe her account was hacked?

 So you start thinking up other people to check and confirm you are still Facebook friends with them.